AN63L/environment_monitoring/README.md

 ## Future improvements

+- Add a placeholder for the ESP32, for the moment it has no holder.
+It's not moving much because of the length of the cables but it is not ideal.
 - Make it more portable by using a portable battery
 - I would have liked to add an OLED display but was limited by the number of power GPIOs (an extension board is needed)
 - A server can be added to display the results on a web page and additional notifications